‘The miracle is not to walk on water.

 • all the material is copyright and cannot be shared or reproduced elsewhere without my written permission (it’s how I make my living).

-You need to know that this is intensive, and you will need to practise every day with a self-directed formal mindfulness session (following my guidance) and some writing, and further mindfulness check-ins with yourself during the day, even if only a few minutes at a time.
+You need to know that this is intensive, and you will need to practise every day with time outside, a self-directed formal mindfulness session (following my guidance) and some writing, and further mindfulness check-ins with yourself during the day, even if only a few minutes at a time.

 This will be most effective if you can see it as a semi-retreat.
 If you are extremely busy, you might want to think about freeing up time later in the year.
 Although most participants will likely not be taking the whole week out as a retreat and the practice will probably need to be fitted around daily life, this practice is best approached when you have the time not to experience this as another pressure on the ‘to do’ list, and can devote, say, a whole morning to it, with periods to ‘dip in’ during the day.